 The heart's healing process begins soon after a heart attack, taking an average of 8 weeks.
 However, this normally involves the formation of scar tissue - or fibrosis - which can alter the heart's structure and function.

-Dr. Kwong and colleagues note that, despite advancements in heart therapies, heart failure remains a major issue; it affects around
+Dr. Kwong and colleagues note that, despite advancements in heart therapies, heart failure remains a major issue; it affects around 5.7 million adults in the United States and contributes to around 1 in 9 deaths.

 Better outcomes for heart attack patients with daily omega-3